dcaohuu18/enhanced-k-rcps/README.md

 ## How to Extend the Current Implementation

 $K$-RCPS can be easily extended with new bounds, notions of uncertainty, and membership functions via `krcps/bounds.py`, `krcps/uq.py`, and `krcps/membership.py` respectively.

+## Reproducibility

+All model checkpoints are available on [Zenodo](https://zenodo.org/record/7990217) alongside the perturbed images used in the paper. `checkpoints.zip` and `denoising.zip` should both be unzipped in the `experiments` folder.

 ## References
 ```